-- 2.51 As the Accountable Body, Essex County Council, retains overall legal accountability for the funding streams, and is responsible for overseeing the proper administration of financial affairs when these affairs relate to public funds (see appendix for more detail, 7.1 below). - 2.52 Essex County Council was reaffirmed as the Accountable Body for the SELEP by the Strategic Board in October 2018, and support for the SELEP will be provided through its Section 151 Officer, or their representative.
-This reaffirmation was provided on the basis that any additional costs arising from the requirements of the LEP Review are fully funded, as appropriate, and the Authority's exposure to risk is not unduly increased. - 2.53 The complementary roles of both the financial responsibilities of the Accountable Body and the leadership role and responsibilities of the SELEP are supported by a set of agreed systems and practices which are managed through the Accountability Board.
-This ensures proper, transparent decision making which delivers value for money and supports timely, informed decision making by the SELEP. - 2.54 The Accountable Body will receive funds from Government on behalf of the SELEP. - 2.55 It is recognised that once the SELEP incorporates, the relationship with the Accountable Body will need to change.
-A formal written statement will be agreed and published by 28 February 2020 that clearly defines the roles and relationships between the SELEP and the Accountable Body, which will also establish how the Accountable Body will collaborate with the SELEP to ensure that the terms of this agreement are met. - 2.56 The Accountable Body is responsible for ensuring that the usual Local Authority checks and balances apply to the awards of public funding directed by the Accountability Board.
-The Accountable Body cannot use funding allocated to the SELEP for its own purposes, without a clear mandate from the SELEP. - 2.57 The Accountable Body carries out the following functions on behalf of the SELEP: - (a) A finance function: involving holding and managing public funds paid by Government on behalf of SELEP;
+- L.1.1.
+As the Accountable Body, Essex County Council, retains overall legal accountability for the funding streams, and is responsible for overseeing the proper administration of financial affairs when these affairs relate to public funds. - L.1.2.
+Essex County Council will take a decision to Cabinet in early 2020, to formally agree to be the Accountable Body of SELEP Ltd. - L.1.3.
+The complementary roles of both the financial responsibilities of the Accountable Body and the leadership role and responsibilities of the SELEP Ltd are supported by a set of agreed systems and practices which are managed through the Accountability Board.
+This ensures proper, transparent decision making which delivers value for money and supports timely, informed decision making by the SELEP Ltd. - L.1.4.
+The Accountable Body will receive funds from Government on behalf of the SELEP Ltd. - L.1.5.
+The Framework Agreement in place before the 20/21 financial year between SELEP Ltd, the respective County and Unitary Authorities, including Essex County Council clearly defines the roles and relationships between the SELEP Ltd and the Accountable Body; this will be supported by a service level agreement (SLA) which will be agreed between the Accountable Body and SELEP Ltd and published on the SELEP Ltd website.
+The SLA will set out how the Accountable Body will collaborate with the SELEP Ltd to ensure that the terms of the Framework Agreement and the SLA are met.